Places

 Safety & Stewardship Notes

-South Korea is safe, tech-forward, and culturally hospitable.
-We coordinate cultural guidance, schedule indoor options during monsoon season, and engage organizations that steward reconciliation and innovation.
+South Korea is generally safe, tech-forward, and logistically reliable.
+We provide cultural briefings, build monsoon-season indoor alternatives, and work with vetted organizations around reconciliation and innovation.

 FAQs

 - Q: Do we need visas?
-A: U.S. travelers can enter visa-free up to 90 days; we monitor K-ETA or entry requirements for all nationalities.
+A: U.S. travelers generally enter visa-free for short stays; we confirm current K-ETA and entry requirements for all nationalities before departure.

 - Q: Can choirs perform?
 A: Yes—cultural venues welcome ensembles; we handle permits, sound, and promotion.